1) Research your competitors

 6) Implement email marketing

 After you’ve attracted a new influx of potential customers, with the help of SEM marketing, PPC, social media, and lead magnets, you need to keep them engaged using email marketing.

 We suggest using a comprehensive email marketing tool for businesses to manage, track, and analyze their campaigns from a single place:

-- Active Campaign is one of the most popular email marketing solutions that is equally suitable for small businesses and eCommerce companies.
-With it, you can create awesome newsletter templates, setting up sending sequences, testing the users’ responses, and conducting A/B testing.
+- Active Campaign is one of the most popular email marketing solutions that are equally suitable for small businesses and eCommerce companies.
+With it, you can create awesome newsletter templates, set up sending sequences, test the users’ responses, and conduct A/B testing.
 It can even trigger site messages, manage live chat communication, and analyze your sales.

 7) Encourage sales from those who’ve left without buying